ian/rel/README.md

 rel init
 ```

-Afterwards, Then run `npx rel-cli dev` to start the server on [http://localhost:4000](http://localhost:4000).
+Afterwards, Then run `rel dev` to start the server on [http://localhost:4000](http://localhost:4000).

 Other things available to you after install: